What3Words Mobile App Review

 What3Words divides the world into 3m x 3m squares and assigns each square 3 words.
 As opposed to GPS coordinates, the 3 words are meant to be more human-friendly and easy to remember.
 Does anyone actually know the exact GPS coordinates of their home and workplace?
-In particular, I am enthusiastic about the prospect of it helping communities which are vulnerable to natural disasters.
+In particular, I was enthusiastic about the prospect of it helping communities which are vulnerable to natural disasters.

 While a service like Google Maps places a location marker in the middle of a building, using What3Words could help users be more precise within a large building or national park, such as specifying which entrance to meet at.
 In addition to adding convenience to the experience, this could be vital for emergency workers, where every second could count.
 What3Words has also positively impacted communities where there is no formal addressing system.

 I decided to try using it as I was looking for an alternative to Google Maps, which I seem to can’t get away from.
 From a usability point of view, it beats many other apps out there and it (often) provides me with reliable directions.
 I also like that I can read reviews of a place when deciding where to eat or seeing when the supermarket may be busy.
 I also don’t live in a city where there are alternatives like CityMapper.